-TCFI GEN 4 CLOSED LOOP IDLE SPEED CONTROL
+TCFI CLOSED LOOP IDLE SPEED CONTROL

-The output of the idle RPM control loop is idle air control (IAC) stepper motor position ranging from 0-127.
+The output of the idle RPM control loop is an idle air control (IAC) value ranging from 0-127.
+The IAC value is the minimum throttle position during idle in 0.1% units (i.e. an IAC value of 50 corresponds to 5% throttle).
 A higher IAC value allows more air flow and increases engine RPM.
 A table sets the idle RPM command as a function of engine temperature.
 This allows a higher idle RPM while the engine is cold.
-Closed loop idle RPM control is only enabled when vehicle speed is zero and TPS is less than the idle TPS value (usually 1%).
-Under open loop conditions (such as the motorcycle being driven while the engine is warming up), IAC position is continually adjusted based on engine temperature and elapsed time since engine start.
-When the engine is fully warmed up, the system assumes that the IAC position will be close to a nominal value (usually 30).
-Additional idle air (IAC > nominal IAC value) is considered the same as increasing TPS since the effect on airflow is identical.
-Under cold start conditions, when the IAC value is high, the system may be using the 2.5% or 5% TPS rows in the fuel tables even when the throttle is closed.
+Closed loop idle RPM control is only enabled when vehicle speed is zero and twist grip position is less than the idle TGS value (usually 1%).
+Under open loop conditions (such as the motorcycle being driven while the engine is warming up), the IAC value is continually adjusted based on engine temperature and elapsed time since engine start.
+When the engine is fully warmed up, the system assumes that the IAC value will be close to a nominal value (usually 20).
+Under cold start conditions, when the IAC value is high, the system may be using the 2.5% or 5% TPS rows in the fuel tables even when the twist grip is closed.

-The nominal idle IAC value (IAC steps once engine is fully warmed up and at stable idle condition) is automatically sampled and updated.
+The nominal idle IAC value (IAC value once the engine is fully warmed up and at stable idle condition) is automatically sampled and updated.
 This occurs after 8 seconds of stable idle whenever vehicle speed returns to zero while the motorcycle is operated.
 The updated value is saved after engine shut down.
-This feature eliminates the requirement to set the nominal idle IAC value as part of the tuning process and allows the system to automatically accommodate different throttle bodies.
+This feature eliminates the requirement to set the nominal idle IAC value as part of the tuning process and allows the system to automatically accommodate manufacturing variations in throttle bodies.